ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 Weights and Measures.
 The following table of the number of lbs.
 of various articles to a bushel, may be of
 interest to our readers:
 Of wheat, sixty pounds.
-Of shelled corn, fifty-six pounds.
+Of shelled corn, fifty-six pounds,
 Of corn on the cob, seventy pounds.
 Of rye, filty-six pounds.
 Of oats, thirty-six pounds.
 Of barley, forty pounds.
 Of potatoes, sixty pounds.
 Of bran, twenty pounds.
-Of clover seed, sixty pounds.
+Of clover seed, sixty pounds,
 Of Timothy seed, forty-five pounds.
 Of flax seed, forty-five pounds.
 Of hemp seed, forty-four pounds.